dnmfarrell/perltricks-static/content/article/6-more-things-about-6.md

 ### Soft Failures

-Perl 6 has [Failure]() objects, which wrap an exception.
+Perl 6 has [Failure](https://docs.perl6.org/type/Failure) objects, which wrap an exception.
 Many things may return such an object when something goes wrong.
-A [Failure]() is always `False` in Boolean context, but Perl 6 also marks it as handled when it's checked like that.
-Otherwise, if I try to use that object as if everything succeeded, it immediatley throws its exception:
+A [Failure](https://docs.perl6.org/type/Failure) is always `False` in Boolean context, but Perl 6 also marks it as handled when it's checked like that.
+Otherwise, if I try to use that object as if everything succeeded, it immediately throws its exception:

 ``` prettyprint
 my $file = 'not-there';